AlexB67/TCalc/README.md

-TCalc - An astronomy tool for telescopes and eyepieces.
+GNOME TCalc - An astronomy tool for telescopes and eyepieces written in gtkmm.

 Warning: very much work in progress, some things don't work fully as intended